w3c/wot-architecture/publication/ver11/societal_impact.md

 then we will consider it in whole or in part as relating to the Discovery deliverable, as opposed to the Thing Description deliverable.

+Note: We use "metadata" in in this document as a general term for formal information that describes another system.
+WoT Thing Descriptions and WoT Thing Models are forms of metadata defined by the WoT deliverables.

 ## Background
 The mission of the Web of Things (WoT) WG is to combat the fragmentation of the IoT ecosystem by defing building blocks that improve the interoperability of